 Section 3.01.
 Officers.
 The officers of the Corporation shall be a President, Vice President, Past Pres and Secretary/Treasurer; and such other officer(s) as the Executive Committee may determine from time to time in its discretion.

 Section 3.02.
-Appointment of Officers; Terms of Office.
+Appointment of Officers, Terms of Office and Nominating Committee*.
 The officers of the Corporation shall be elected by the membership at the annual meeting or by mail/electronic ballot if deemed necessary by the Executive Committee.
 Any regular member of the Corporation is eligible to hold office.
-Nominations will be recommended by the Executive Committee; regular members can also offer nominations.
+Nominations for Vice President will be recommended by the Nominating Committee; regular members can also offer nominations to the Nominating Committee.
 A simple majority vote is required to elect the officer.
 The President, Vice President, and Past President shall serve 2-year terms, and the Secretary/Treasurer shall serve a 4-year term.
+The Nominating Committee shall comprise the Past President (chair) and the two immediate preceding Past Presidents.
+In case of unavailability of the Past President or previous 2 past presidents to serve on the committee, the recommendations for filling the vacancy will be made by the current President.
+This Committee will provide the membership with a choice of candidates for elected offices.

 Section 3.03.
 Resignation.
 Resignations are effective upon receipt by the Secretary / Treasurer of a written notification.